strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 6 Feb 2023 --

+- Refactored order item controllers and services.
+- Refactored packages for organizational purposes.
+- Began working out logic for updating a menu item.
+- Updated documentation for menu item and order item controllers.
+- Will be refactoring data structure in future.
+Order items will become cart items as this is more descriptive of what is actually happening.
+- Order item endpoints test in browser and with postman for desired functionality.
+Tests will be written with JUnit following establishment of remaining endpoints for crud functionality of cart items.

+---

 -- 3 Feb 2023 --

 - Refactored menu item controllers and created services that now provides desired functionality of shorthand or jpa search.
   -Refactored Controller naming convention .
-- Working on functionality of order/cart item in regards to crud operations and then transfering to an order with making these end points open for queries.
+- Working on functionality of order/cart item in regards to crud operations and then transferring to an order with making these end points open for queries.
 Will resume next week.

 ---